b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 replace(sco(s), Regex("interval:") => "interval:\n\t")
 ```

-OK, first of all we can see right away that p-value is below the customary
+OK, first of all we can see right away that the p-value is below the customary
-cutoff level of 0.05 or even 0.01, which means that the samples come from two
+cutoff level of 0.05 or even 0.01.
+This means that the samples do not come from
+the same population (we reject $H_{0}$).
+More likely they came from the
-different populations, i.e. the populations with different underlying proportion
+populations with different underlying proportion of blue eyed people.
+This could
-of blue eyed people.
-This could indicate for instance, that the population of
+indicate for instance, that the population of the US stemmed from the UK (at
-the US stemmed from the UK (at least partially) but it has a greater admixture
+least partially) but it has a greater admixture of other cultures, which could
-of other cultures, which could potentially influence the distribution of blue
+potentially influence the distribution of blue eyed people.
+Still, this is just
-eyed people.
-Still, this is just an exemplary explanation, I'm not an
+an exemplary explanation, I'm not an anthropologist, so this putative
-anthropologist, so this putative explanation may be incorrect.
+explanation may be incorrect.

 Anyway, I'm pretty sure You got the part with p-value on your own, but what are
 some of the other outputs.
 Point estimates are the observed probabilities in